Point Reyes: The towns of Point Reyes

-Four towns comprise the communities of Point Reyes: Bolinas, Olema, Inverness, and Point Reyes Station.
-For centuries, Bolinas' remote lagoon made it the perfect secret harbor.
-Although it is not so documented, it is likely that the 1808 Russian expedition to Bodega Bay that nearly wiped out the local otters and fur seals hunted in Bolinas Lagoon.
-During Spanish and Mexican rule, this remote lagoon was used by American, British, and Russian smugglers intent on avoiding tariffs and regulations.
+Four towns can be found on Point Reyes: Bolinas, Olema, Inverness, and Point Reyes Station.
+During Spanish and Mexican War, Bolinas' remote lagoon was used by American, British, and Russian smugglers intent on avoiding tariffs and regulations.
 Later, when the Gold Rush of 1849 generated a huge market for lumber, Bolinas became the port for nearby timber operations and, briefly, quarrying limestone.
-By the late 1960s, Bolinas had become home to a large community of idealistic hippies, many of whom had left San Francisco's Haight-Ashbury for a less populated paradise.
+By the late 1960s, Bolinas had become home to a large community of hippies, many of whom had left San Francisco's Haight-Ashbury for a less populated paradise.
 In 1971, they succeeded in scrapping a master plan calling for a population of 28,000 by imposing a moratorium on new homes and defeating efforts to widen its access highway.
 Instead, a plan was approved that made agriculture, fishing, and small business the town's economic base.
-Bolinas soon gained renown for its unusual structures and recreational drug use, illustrating disregard for building codes and drug laws.
-Although those days are gone, Bolinas remains a unique corner of this magnificent peninsula with some residents who continue to tear down road signs in hope tourists will not find it.
+Bolinas soon gained renown for its unusual structures and recreational drug use.

 As soon as the Shafter dairies began to thrive, it became evident that Point Reyes needed a centrally located town for supplies, services, and entertainment.
 In 1857, a hotel and saloon were built and the young town was named "Olema", meaning "coyote" in the Coast Miwok dialect.
 Within three years, it had emerged as the region's commercial center with a post office, grocery store, saloon, butcher, livery stable, and two hotels.
 By 1867, a wagon road from San Rafael was built and a stage coach arrived twice a week.
 Druids Hall was completed in 1885.
 While this Olema chapter of the United Ancient Order of Druids adhered to principles of mutual support, intellectual growth, and social consciousness, it also served as a temperance society.